This page contains affiliate links. When you purchase through the links provided, we may earn a commission.

 Today's World Cup 2026 Kickoff Times: Complete Eastern Time (ET) Schedule

-Below GOAL definitive guide to the tournament’s recurring time slots and the exact ET schedule for the highly anticipated opening week.
+Below is GOAL’s definitive guide to the knockout stage's recurring time slots and the exact ET schedule for this week's crucial remaining fixtures.

 The Standard World Cup 2026 Daily Time Slots (ET)